carlinmack/NamespaceDatabase/README.md

 👉 [Wikipedia Research Page](https://meta.wikimedia.org/wiki/Research:Classifying_Actors_on_Talk_Pages#Goals)

-> If there is a feature you'd like or a roadblock to you using this, please [create an issue!](https://github.com/carlinmack/NamespaceDatabase/issues/new)
+> If there is a feature you'd like, or a roadblock to you using this, please [create an issue!](https://github.com/carlinmack/NamespaceDatabase/issues/new)

 ## Contents